rafishidqi/forum-sinkin/README.md

 6. Open the Powershell terminal on your project and write "php artisan serve".

 Android
+1. Create new folder on your device.
+2. Open the folder with Android Studio Iguana.
-1. Clone the Android Project repo, [here](https://github.com/rafishidqi/android-forum-sinkin)
+3. Clone the Android Project repo, [here](https://github.com/rafishidqi/android-forum-sinkin)
-2. Open CMD terminal and write "ipconfig".
+4. Open CMD terminal and write "ipconfig".
-3. Copy your IPv4 Address.
+5. Copy your IPv4 Address.
-4. Open the RetrofitClient.kt file.
+6. Open the RetrofitClient.kt file.
-5. Change the base url with your IPv4 Address.
+7. Change the base url with your IPv4 Address.
-6. Run the project on your device.
+8. Run the project on your device.
-7. Make sure the api and the android device using the same connection.
+9. Make sure the api and the android device using the same connection.

+## Thank You